• About TTT

 17. San Antonio River Walk

 The Riverwalk is surrounded by restaurants serving some of the best Mexican food in the city and various cuisines.
 Walk around, then take a boat tour to see the rest.
 Listen to the tour guide tell the story of the history of San Antonio, and if you’re lucky, your tour guide will make you chuckle.
-I hardly ever go to the city and do not visit the river walk.
+I hardly ever go to the city and do not visit the riverwalk.

 San Antonio is also home to one of the largest Dia de Los Muertos celebrations outside of Mexico and the Day Of The Dead Celebration each year.